 The graduate program in engineering management leads to the master of science degree.
 The program offers the candidate an opportunity to earn an advanced degree in two years while maintaining full-time employment.
 The broad engineering management curriculum was designed to prepare students with technical backgrounds to become industry leaders.
 To achieve this objective, the curriculum is carefully designed by integrating courses from the College of Science and Engineering and the College of Business.
 The program focuses on multiple disciplines such as Business Management/Administration, Project Management, Systems Engineering, and Industrial Engineering among others.

-The traditional Engineering Management (EMGT) track is composed of 36 hours of graduate courses.
+Engineering Management M.S. track is composed of 36 hours of graduate courses.
 The program can be completed either face-to-face or partially online.
 Students can choose either a capstone or a thesis option.
-All students need to complete 21 hours of core courses.
-Students in the capstone option need to complete 12 hours of elective courses and 3 hours of capstone.
-Students who choose a thesis option need to complete 9 hours of elective courses and at least 6 hours of thesis credit.
+All students need to complete 18 hours of core courses.
+Students in the capstone option need to complete 15 hours of elective courses and 3 hours of capstone.
+Students who choose a thesis option need to complete 12 hours of elective courses and at least 6 hours of thesis credit.

-The Fully Online Engineering Management (EMGT) MS program is the right track if you are comfortable with online learning and if you are looking for a rigorous online program offered by highly qualified faculty members in their professional fields for your potential career enhancement.
+Engineering Management M.S.
+Online program is the right track if you are comfortable with online learning and if you are looking for a rigorous online program offered by highly qualified faculty members in their professional fields for your potential career enhancement.
 This track offers the candidate an opportunity to earn an advanced degree fully online in two years while maintaining full-time employment.
 All online courses within this track are offered in an asynchronous delivery mode using modern online course management techniques.
-Both this and the traditional EMGT MS tracks use the same academic standards.
-The fully online track is a non-thesis degree program with total of 36 graduate credit hours (21 hours of core courses and 12 hours of elective courses, and 3 hours of capstone course).
+Both this and the Engineering Management M.S. tracks use the same academic standards.
+The fully online track is a non-thesis degree program with total of 36 graduate credit hours (18 hours of core courses and 15 hours of elective courses, and 3 hours of capstone course).

 Goals and Objectives